cdanewschool/Healthboard-Lib/README.md

 This repository includes the source for the "<b>Shared Library</b>", which both the <b>Patient Portal</b> and <b>Provider Portal</b> must reference in order for them to run.
 The <b>Patient Portal</b> and <b>Provider Portal</b> are available separately at https://github.com/piim/TATRC2-VisualDashboard-Patient and https://github.com/piim/TATRC2-VisualDashboard-Provider respectively.

+Detailed instructions for proper set-up will be added soon.

 MORE INFORMATION